Dental & Vision plans are often said to not be worth the money for dental care benefits that make you PAY & WAIT for coverage.

 During an oral exam, your dentist will check the following: Read More

-I WANT QUOTES FOR SPIRIT DENTAL
+I WANT DENTAL QUOTES

 - Your face and neck (for skin discoloration, moles, sores); your bite (for any problems in how the teeth come together while opening and closing your mouth); your jaw (for signs of clicking and popping in the temporomandibular joint); your lymph nodes and salivary glands (for any sign of swelling or lumps); your inner cheeks (for infections, ulcers, traumatic injuries); your tongue and other interior surfaces — floor of the mouth, soft and hard palate, gum tissue (for signs of infection or oral cancer); and your teeth (for decay, condition of fillings, and cracks).